 -novelty is not yet defined

-This study contributes to Hackman & Wageman (1995) research on the long-term benefits of TQM in improving consumer satisfaction and experience; improving organizational performance; identify and analyze a product so that it can meet consumer expectations.
-The findings reveal that the long-term benefits of implementing TQM are in fact not only increasing consumer satisfaction and experience but also the experiences of stakeholders involved in TQM practices, namely leaders, Islamic Boarding School Supervisors, Foundation Chairs, Advisory Boards, Deputy Chairpersons, Islamic Boarding School Coordinators, and Islamic Boarding School Teachers.
-The practice of TQM through planning, implementation and evaluation in pesantren has created advantages, disadvantages, and aspects for future improvement in order to improve the performance of pesantren.
+This study contributes to Hackman and Wageman's (1995) research on the long-term benefits of TQM in improving consumer satisfaction and experience, improving organization performance, identifying and analyzing a product so that it can meet consumer expectations.
+The findings reveal that the long-term benefits of implementing TQM are, in fact, not only increasing consumer satisfaction and experience but also the experiences of stakeholders involved in TQM practices, namely, leaders, Islamic boarding school supervisors, foundation chairs, advisory boards, deputy chairpersons, school coordinators, and school teachers.
+The practice of TQM through planning, implementation, and evaluation in these schools has created advantages, disadvantages, and aspects for future improvement to enhance the performance of pesantren.
 Dahlgaard et al. (2008) explained the importance of a continuous TQM process to detect and reduce weaknesses and ensure that all employees attend training properly.
 This finding is different from the previous study conducted by Tribus (2010).
-The findings explain that TQM is focused on improving service quality continuously centered on customer needs, improving the process of member involvement in order to win in the competition and maintain the existence of the organization in the competitive era.
-In fact, the practice of TQM in Islamic boarding schools is not only about customer needs but also able to ensure people who are in the organizational structure in pesantren to cooperate with each other in improving the quality of Islamic education.
+The findings explain that TQM is focused on improving service quality continuously centered on customer needs, improving the process of member involvement to win in the competition and maintain the existence of the organization in this competitive era.
+In fact, the practice of TQM in Islamic boarding schools is not only about customer needs but also to be able to ensure people who are in the organizational structure to cooperate with each other in improving the quality of Islamic education.

-There have been many studies examining the practice of TQM in educational institutions.
-However, there are very few studies that reveal in depth the practice of TQM that focuses on curriculum management and evaluation.
-Previous studies explain that TQM practices are able to reorient management systems, staff behavior, organizational focus, and service procurement processes.
+A number of studies have examined the practice of TQM in educational institutions.
+However, there are very few studies that reveal in depth the practice of TQM focusing on curriculum management and evaluation.
+Previous studies have affirmed that TQM practices can reorient management systems, staff behavior, organizational focus, and service procurement processes.
 Educational institutions can organize better, more effective services that meet the learning needs of students (Mukhopadhyay, 2020).

-The novelty of this research finds new facts that the practice of TQM that is well organized and has effective services must be oriented to a management system that has planning and implementation of curriculum management that is based on theology and normative; critical and wise to keep up with the times.
-Evaluation of pesantren curriculum management has a number of advantages, especially in terms of the ability to cooperate with the existing organizational structure of the pesantren.
-Three important aspects that support the practice of TQM include: (1) improving the quality of curriculum management on an ongoing basis; (2) establish quality standards for curriculum management in a cooperative, comprehensive, systemic, and systematic manner to realize the achievement of curriculum objectives; (3) and maintain the relationship between students, teachers/employees, and leaders who are supported by students, parents, community, educators, infrastructure, and technology.
-In the end, in order to realize the application of TQM in Islamic educational institutions, Islamic boarding schools must make every effort so that the curriculum can be achieved, produce graduates who have good achievements, and later foster public confidence to send their children here.
+This study presents novel findings regarding the practice of TQM that is well organized and has effective services must be oriented to a management system that has planning and implementation of curriculum management that is based on theology and normative; critical and wise to keep up with the times.
+Evaluating pesantren curriculum management has a number of advantages, especially in terms of the ability to cooperate with its existing organizational structure.
+Three important aspects that support the practice of TQM include: (1) improving the quality of curriculum management on an ongoing basis; (2) establishing quality standards for curriculum management in a cooperative, comprehensive, systemic, and systematic manner to realize the achievement of curriculum objectives; (3) and maintaining the relationship between students, teachers/employees, and leaders who are supported by students, parents, community, educators, infrastructure, and technology.
+In the end, to realize the application of TQM in Islamic educational institutions, Islamic boarding schools must make every effort so that the curriculum can be achieved, produce graduates who have good achievements, and ultimately foster public confidence in sending their children to Islamic boarding schools.
 All results of curriculum evaluation should be used as a reference for making further plans to improve the quality of education.